jmccormac01/CAFE/README.md

 My ristretto.py code has been retired before completion since the release of CERES.
 All reductions for CAFE should be done using CERES.
-See the CERES repo README for instructions on how to run it.
+See the CERES repo README for full instructions on how to run it.
+Below is a quick summary of how to set things up

+   1. Gather all the new CAFE in a specific location
+   1. Run parseCafeHeaders.py script (with --update\_object if necessary) to set up the reffile for each night and tweak the image headers
+   1. cd ~/Documents/ceres/cafe
+   1. python cafepipe.py /path/to/data
+   1. reffile.txt should be in the raw data folder from the step above

+The CERES cafepipe.py script will then churn through all the data and make a series of plots and a results.txt file.
+Revise all the output to confirm things are ok.
+Use the housekeeping section below to then collect all the results into the database.

 CAFE Housekeeping Scripts
 -------------------------

 parseCafeHeaders.py - a script to check what targets have been observed

-parseCafeSkyApertures.py - a script to analyse manually placed sky apertures for automating the procedure

 Contributors
 ------------